A ChangeShop-informed approach to security¶

 Time-to-fix measures whether the organisation is becoming more capable of resolving issues, not just aware of them.
 Ownership clarity measures whether accountability has actually shifted or has only been notionally assigned.
 The frequency with which teams escalate issues without being asked measures whether the safety conditions for honesty exist.

 These are harder to capture.
-They are also much more predictive of actual security posture.
+They are also likely more predictive of actual security posture.

 Deploying more tools is usually working on a symptom.
 The underlying question is what model, incentive, or ownership structure is producing the symptom repeatedly.

 For access control sprawl: the symptom is overprivileged accounts.
 The leverage points are the fear of breaking production that makes teams keep permissions broad, the absence of ownership for access review, and the absence of tooling that makes the current state visible.
-Address the tooling alone and the problem persists.
-Address visibility, ownership, and the fear of safe rollback together, and the system can begin to improve itself.
+Addressing the tooling alone leaves the problem in place.
+Addressing visibility, ownership, and the fear of safe rollback together lets the system begin to improve itself.

 A concrete example: MFA rollout¶